antonpeetso/Stadus_Scoreboard/README.md

 - Light on performance
 - See all players ping, and colored depending on the ping
+- Controller friendly!
+Dpad up or F10 to open the scoreboard by default.

 ## Getting uptime to work